7RU7H/CTFs/HackTheBox/Retired-Machines/Hawk/Hawk-Helped-Through.md

 - Drawning eletronic pictures is go for reporting, but pen and paper is supreme speed solving utility
 - Do stuff till last argement:`$?` does not equal 0; `... > devnull 2>&1; if [[ $? -eq 0 ]]; then echo "Password: $pass"; exit; fi;`

 ## Recon

+The time to live(ttl) indicates its OS.
+It is a decrementation from each hop back to original ping sender.
+Linux is < 64, Windows is < 128.
 ![ping](HackTheBox/Retired-Machines/Hawk/Screenshots/ping.png)

 FTP - has .drupal.txt.enc